 Tomatoes & Peaches in a Salad

 For this tomato peach salad, I used freestone peaches.
 Although you can use any peach variety, I like that the peach slices, while sweet, are also slightly tart, and they hold their shape well.
-They are delicious combined with the acidic tomatoes, red onion and fragrant basil.
+They are delicious combined with acidic tomatoes, red onion, and fragrant basil.

 Which tomatoes to use in a tomato peach salad

 I used grape tomatoes, which are the first ones to ripen in our garden, but any tomato variety will be delicious, just as long as the tomatoes are fresh, fully ripened and juicy.
 Heirloom tomatoes, when they ripen, would be perfect.